-The Federal Way City Council is accepting applications to fill vacancies on the City’s Youth Commission.
-Members of this commission meet the third Wednesday of each month and serve as an advisory to the City Council, other city commissions and city staff on issues such as finding solutions for local youth problems, providing community youth with an outlet for expressing interests and […]
+The Federal Way City Council is accepting applications to fill vacancies on the city’s Youth Commission.
+Members of this commission serve as an advisory body to the City Council, other city commissions and city staff on issues such as finding solutions for local youth problems, providing community youth with an outlet for expressing interests and […]

 This school year, you’re going to see a lot fewer paper flyers in your child’s backpack.
 Flyers from outside organizations for activities like camps will now be posted to a webpage hosted by a company called Peachjar.
 You can view these flyers by clicking on the “Peachjar” button that has been placed on our school […]

 Flyer Distribution Procedures There is no fee for schools and school-based groups such as PTSAs to use the Peachjar electronic flyer distribution system.
 Staff FAQs Effective Eflyer Design In general, your flyer should: Be in PDF format.
 Contain font sizes not less than size 12.
 Use color – it costs no more for full color flyers than […]

 What are the requirements for distributing flyers to parents and staff?
 In order to distribute flyers to parents, your organization must be a non-profit 501(c)3.
 (Related Board Policy 3222 and Procedure 3222P) In addition, ALL flyers to be distributed must include the following disclaimer using exact wording in no less than size 12 font: “This event is not sponsored by […]

 Federal Way Public Schools’ comprehensive high schools are continuing their track record of ensuring that a large number of their students take advanced course tests.
 Decatur, Todd Beamer, Thomas Jefferson and Federal Way all made The High School Challenge list sponsored by The Washington Post.
 Previously known as Newsweek’s annual list of America’s Best High […]